The Clerk's Office (Administration Department) provides an essential link between residents of Thames Centre and Municipal Council.

 The Municipal Clerk performs a number of key statutory duties as required under the Municipal Act, 2001, in accordance with other Acts and the by-laws of the municipality and serves as a corporate signing officer along with the Mayor.

-The Administration department oversees and manages a variety of administrative and legislative functions for the Municipality, including Council Secretariat, the Municipal Election, Licensing, Records Management, Freedom of Information, Division Registrar and the functions of the Dorchester Union Cemetery.
+The Administration Department oversees and manages a variety of administrative and legislative functions for the Municipality, including Council Secretariat, Municipal Elections, Licensing, Records Management, Freedom of Information, Division Registrar and the Dorchester Union Cemetery.

 - Fence Viewer & Livestock Valuer

 - Municipal Freedom of Information and Privacy Act

 - Municipally Significant Event Requests